The Ultimate Chewy Brownies

 Adriana's Notes

-**You can use any type of chocolate here, such as chips or cut-up chunks from a bar.
+**Feel free to use any flavor of chocolate here, coming from either chips or cut-up chunks from a bar.
 If you prefer a sweeter brownie, go for a mix of semi-sweet and milk chocolate.
-I like a combo of semi-sweet and dark chocolate.
-Sometimes, I also like to use thin chocolate squares with filling (Ghirardelli makes some good ones) so that when you bite into your brownie, you get a fun, gooey filling of raspberry, caramel, or mint.
+Sometimes, I also like to use thin chocolate squares with filling (Ghirardheli makes some good ones) so that when you bite into your brownie, you get a fun, gooey filling of raspberry, caramel, or mint.

 ***Pans of varying materials will conduct heat differently and require different baking times.
 All of my brownies are tested in light-colored aluminized steel pans (you can see mine here on Amazon), but if you use a different pan, such as glass or ceramic, I suggest reading this post from King Arthur Baking to ensure you get your baking times correct.